phpactor/phpactor/doc/development/language-server/code-action.rst

 The command is defined in our example in the ``GenerateDecoratorCommand`` which will receive the arguments you pass and can effectively execute the action, typically in Phpactor we will delegate to a service - in much the same way you would with an MVC controller.

-Int eh case of the generate decorator command there is the ``WorseGenerateDecorator`` service which contains the logic for generating the decorator or more generally to apply the code action.
+In the case of the generate decorator command there is the ``WorseGenerateDecorator`` service which contains the logic for generating the decorator or more generally to apply the code action.